holepunchto/pear-docs/guide/releasing-a-pear-app.md

 After marking a release, make a trivial change to the project (e.g. add a `console.log(...)` somewhere).

-First verify that it works by running `pear dev`.
+First verify that it works by running `pear run --dev .`

 Now stage the change with `pear stage production`.